 Software Testing is the process that is carried out throughout software development.
-It is the process of checking, verifying and validating the requirements with the product.
+It is the process of checking, verifying, and validating the requirements of the product.
 We are committed to providing quality products to the customers, hence we check the product functionality before its release.

-Initially, testing was done manually, but in today’s world everyone needs an easy life and why not testers?
+Initially, testing was done manually, but in today’s world, everyone needs an easy life so why not testers?
 With this thought, Automation testing came into the picture and things changed drastically.

 This tutorial will show you how this evolution happened and where it will take us in the future.

 - What Is Automation Testing?

 Manual Testing is the process of testing the software manually.